-Multi Core Support

-This field specifies whether the process will have one or all cores enabled.
-The performance of some applications will improve with the additional cores.
+Intel® TurboBoostTM Allows you to enable or disable Inel TurboBoost mode of the processor. • Disabled - Does not allow the TurboBoost driver to increase the performance state of the processor above the standard performance.
+Enabled - Allows the Intel Turbo driver to increase the performance of the CPU or graphics processor.
 This option is enabled by default.

-Intel® SpeedStepTM

-Allows you to enable or disable the Intel SpeedStep mode of the processor.
+Hyper-Thread Control Allows you to enable or disable the Hyper-Threading Technology.
 This option is enabled by default.

-C States Control

-Allows you to enable or disable the additional processor sleep states.
-This option is enabled by default.

-Performance

-Intel® TurboBoostTM

-Allows you to enable or disable Inel TurboBoost mode of the processor.

-- Disabled Does not allow the TurboBoost driver to increase the performance state of the processor above the standard performance. - Enabled Allows the Intel Turbo driver to increase the performance of the CPU or graphics processor.

-This option is enabled by default.

-Hyper-Thread Control

-Allows you to enable or disable the Hyper-Threading Technology.
-This option is enabled by default.

-Power Management

-AC Recovery

-Determines how the system responds when AC power is reapplied after a power loss.
-You can set the AC Recovery to:

-- Power Off (default)
+Power Management AC Recovery Determines how the system responds when AC power is re- applied after a power loss.
+You can set the AC Recovery to: Power Off (default) Power UnLast State Auto On Time Allows you to set the option to automatically turn on the computer.

-- Power On

-- Last State

-Auto On Time

-Allows you to set the option to automatically turn on the computer.
 Time is kept in standard 12-hour format (hour:minutes:seconds).
 Change the startup time by typing the values in the time and AM/PM fields.

-NOTE: This feature does not work if you turn off your computer using the switch on a power strip or surge protector or if Auto Power is set to disabled.
+NOTE: This feature does not work if you turn off your computer using the switch on a power strip or surge protector or if Auto Power is set to disabled .

-Deep Sleep Control

-Allows you to define the controls when Deep Sleep is enabled.
+Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled.

 - Disabled

 - Enabled in S5 only

-- · Enabled in S4 and S5
+- Enabled in S4 and S5